We are transforming our relationship with clothes, breaking free of self-criticism and overconsumption, and uncovering our singular style.

 I acknowledge the existence and impact of racism, white supremacy, and the ways modern capitalism is exploitative of humans and the Earth.
 I recognize the ways our behaviors can perpetuate or dismantle systems of oppression, in our hearts, our communities, and the world at large.

 I believe a business can embody feminist values and begin to “model new ways of living, working, and being together.”
-I recognize that being a feminist business is a commitment, not an achievement, and I am committed to this lifelong effort.
+I recognize that being a feminist business is a commitment, not an achievement.
 I work to own my various privileges and to create services that acknowledge and respect everyone’s unique experiences and style.
-I strive to be receptive to feedback and change.
+I am receptive to feedback and growth.

 As a solo entrepreneur, I pledge to: